igem-waterloo/main-website/README.md

 Go to `src/components/data/TeamData.js` and edit the subteam and ideal candidate descriptions.

+### Updating advisors

+Go to `src/components/data/AdvisorsData.js` and edit as needed.

 ### Updating projects

 Go to `src/components/data/ProjectData.js`.
 Copy one of the existing blocks to use as a template for a new project.
 List all projects in reverse chronologial order (i.e. most recent to least recent).
 You do not need to edit `index.js` to change the 3 most recent projects shown on the home page, it will automatically do so from `ProjectData.js`.